wVibzz/DeadByDaylight-Auto-Skill-Check/README.md

-# DBD Auto SKill Check Script Version 2.0
+# DBD Auto SKill Check Script Version 2.0.1
-Ahk Version 1.1.37
+### Update 2.0.1 Notes:
-Use at your own risk.
-Not my fault if you get banned.
+Improved consistency of skill checks

-### NEW IN VERSION 2: BETTER SEARCH ALGORITHM
+### NEW IN VERSION 2.0.0: BETTER SEARCH ALGORITHM
 * Searches the circle for the perfect zone
 * Waits for progress bar to hit the perfect zone
 * Completes the skill check